IIT Patna: Governance

 All IITs follow the same organization structure which has President of India as visitor at the top of the hierarchy.
 Directly under the president is the IIT Council.
 Under the IIT Council is the board of governors of each IIT.

 Under the board of governors is the director, who is the chief academic and executive officer of the IIT.
 Under the director, in the organizational structure, comes the deputy director.
 Under the director and the deputy director, come the deans, heads of departments, registrar.

-Schools And Centres
+Departments And Centres

-The institute has the following Schools, which conduct research as well as provide education.
+The institute has the following Departments, which conduct research as well as provide education.